-Tarbert played host to a feast of literary events over the weekend as its fourth Book Festival, sponsored by Blue Energy, took place.
+Tarbert played host to a feast of literary events over the weekend of its fourth Book Festival, sponsored by Blue Energy.

 On Friday, Tarbert Academy Primary Department welcomed children’s writers Joey Porter, with her stories of Terry Tiddlemouse, and Angela Proctor, bringing the magic of Thumble Tumble to the pupils.
 In the Secondary, well-known comic artists Stevie White and Fin Cramb revealed the art of the graphic novel as they showed how their new version of ‘Peter Pan’ was designed, drawn and coloured.
 A terrific afternoon all round!

 On Saturday, well-known writers took the various audiences on fascinating journeys.
 Catherine Czerkawska, with her historical novel ‘The Jewel’, took us to the world of Robert Burns and gave a fascinating insight into his life as researched for her novel.

 Janice Galloway, one of Scotland’s favourite writers, talked about her new collection of short stories, ‘Jellyfish’ and about how she writes.
 The life of crime writers’ favourite Josephine Tey is the subject of Jennifer Morag Henderson‘s new biography; the extraordinary life of the modest Inverness woman who also became a playwright and Hollywood scriptwriter in the 1930’s and 40’s had the audience charmed.
 Finally, Shirley Mckay enthralled in a session about her new novel in five books ‘1588:A Calendar of Crime’.